cnsuhao/cmb/Documentation/ModelBuilder/Default Toolbar Buttons.rst

 Camera Controls
 ^^^^^^^^^^^^^^^

-|pqResetCamera32| Reset the camera to the default view
+|pqResetCamera| Reset the camera to the default view

 |pqXMinus24| |pqXPlus24| |pqYMinus24| |pqYPlus24| |pqZMinus24| |pqZPlus24| Change the camera to the respective axis

-|pqZoomToBox24| Zoom the camera view to a user-selected box
+|pqZoomToSelection| Zoom the selected entity

-|pqDataScale| Zoom the camera view to a user-selected box and select the elements within the box
+|pqZoomToData| Zoom the camera view to a user-selected box and select the elements within the box

 |pqShowCenterAxes24| Show a 3D orientation indicator of the camera's center